 Here’s what we got up to during our week in Chicago…

 12th June – Lincoln Park Zoo

 This was our first full day in Chicago and, I’ll admit, a lot of it was spent sweating and saying “I can’t believe how hot it is.”
 We still managed to face the burning ball of sun in the sky and decided to visit the zoo.
+What better way to start a week in Chicago than the zoo?
 I know I made that sound like a joint decision, but it was basically the thing that was top of my list and my boyfriend went along with it.

 Lincoln Park Zoo is FREE and it’s amazing.
 We strolled around, checking out all the animals and guzzling water like there was no tomorrow.
 The highlight for me was the giraffes.
 You may not know this about me already, but I think giraffes are beautiful.
 So, to walk in and see this gorgeous creature chomping away on its food made my day.
 I think I was more excited than any of the kids who were there.

 Find out more about Lincoln Park Zoo here.

 13th June – North Avenue Beach